 USPS.
 “US Postal Service Reveals New Stamps for 2022.”
 USPS.com.
 Nov.
 1, 2021. https://about.usps.com/newsroom/national-releases/2021/1101-usps-reveals-new-stamps-for-2022.htm

-This was one of the first announcements about the stamp, coming out January 2022.
+This was one of the first announcements about the stamp, which came out in January 2022.
 I am truly excited to see that the USPS is honoring Edmonia Lewis on the 2022 Black History stamp, and that so many news outlets have picked this up.
-My Google alerts tell me about a couple of these almost daily.
-I can’t wait for my stamps.
+I used the stamps all year long in 2022.

 “Breaking the Marble Ceiling: A Comic About Edmonia Lewis.”
 Illustrations by Rachel Bivens.
 Drawn to Art: Ten Tales of Inspiring Women Artists, Smithsonian American Art Museum, n.d. https://americanart.si.edu/art/art-comics/edmonia-lewis-comic

 Geared towards younger readers, but a beautifully executed comic-style story about Edmonia Lewis, part of a 10-part series also featuring other women artists, many of them women of color.
 Each part is illustrated by a different student-illustrator from the Ringling College of Art and Design.
 Great project.

 “‘Unravelling the Mystery: Edmonia Lewis on Bute.”
 Roundtable Discussion at Mount Stuart, featuring Lisa Harrington as moderator and Charmaine Nelson, Kirsten Pai Buick, and Susannah Thompson.
 October 22, 2021 live recording. https://www.mountstuart.com/news/edmoniaonbute